At what age should I take my child to the dentist for the first time?

 According to the American Academy of Pediatric Dentistry, your child should see a dentist when the first tooth appears, or no later than his or her first birthday.

 At The Grove City Center for Dentistry, we agree.
-We also believe your child’s first visit isn’t so much about the actual dental hygiene exam and cleaning.
+As professional family and child dentistry experts, we also believe your child’s first visit isn’t so much about the actual dental hygiene exam and cleaning.
 The importance of the visit is to introduce your child to going to the dentist at a young age.
 Visiting the dentist at an early age helps kids get comfortable sitting in a dental chair, seeing the instruments used and the sounds of a dental office.

 What happens at my child’s first dental visit?

 At the first visit, your dentist and team should spend time helping your child feel comfortable and safe.
 Then, the dentist will take a look at your child’s teeth and do a quick examination to look for any decay or initial problems.
 At our office, we also check your child’s gums, bite and jaw to identify any issues that may affect teeth coming in or speech patterns.
 We look for any frenum issues and concerns with baby bottle decay.
 Your frenum is the “tissue” that connects the gum to your lip.
 Baby bottle decay occurs when a baby drinks frequent amounts of sugary liquid, such as juice.